 But last summer, when one of my friends asked me about my love language, I didn’t know any of this.

 What is a love language?

 It may not sound like it at first, but the idea of a “love language” applies to friends, colleagues, significant others, and family.
-The premise is simple: Each person gives and receives love in a certain language, and speaking it will strengthen that relationship.
+The premise is simple: Each person gives and receives love in a particular language, and speaking it will strengthen that relationship.
 You can understand yourself and others better.

-We all have that one love language that we’re fluent in and when that language is spoken back to us, we’ll have a happier, healthier relationship with that person.
+We all have that one love language that we’re fluent in, and when that language is spoken back to us, we’ll have a happier, healthier relationship with that person.

 Love as part of personal and professional growth

-Over time, I’ve come to learn that building and nurturing relationships is a vital part of personal and professional growth.
+Over time, I’ve come to learn that building and nurturing relationships are a vital part of personal and professional growth.
 Remember, if you want to go fast, go alone.
 If you want to go far, go together.
 What better way to build and nurture relationships than by speaking the love language of the other person?